 Moreover, I reckon because of the ease of access, this was probably the most popular of the three waterfalls on Doi Inthanon's slopes.
 All in all, we spent roughly 35 minutes to do the loop walk plus all the picture taking.

 Since we were escorted, we can't give exact directions.
 However, we can say that it took us about 25 minutes drive downhill from the Siriphum Waterfall or about 20 minutes uphill from the Mae Klang Waterfall.
+Overall, it was about 73km (90 minutes drive) to get to this waterfall from Chiang Mai.

 You can use the form below, but if you find our host's interface too troublesome to use (especially if you're trying to upload photos), then just send a text submission anyways using the form, but also let us know that you'd like to attach photos.
 If you've provided an email address via the form, then we can reply back acknowledging your request, and you can then reply to that email with your photo attachments.
 We're very sorry about this, but there's not much we can do about SBI's terrible interface.